 When the time comes to then pay team members or vendors, users only pay a fixed fee of 0.5%.
 Significantly cheaper than the 5%+ it costs to send money via our previous example with Bank of America.

 Businesses also save when collecting funds from customers.
 If, for example, they receive payments from someone in Australia regularly, the money moves to a local account controlled by Airwallex.
 As a result, there are no international transaction fees.

 Possibly the biggest step to automating international payments comes with Airwallex’s API functionality.
 So if your a business already with sophisticated financial software in place, you can easily integrate with Airwallex’s code.
 Benefiting t from their innovations, all while keeping in your existing system.
 Everybody wins!

 Automation: The next big driver of market-driven wealth?

-Businesses around the globe are poised to make billions of dollars automating their processes over the next decade.
+Businesses around the globe are poised to make billions of dollars automating their processes over the next decade, with a particular focus on forex transfers.
 Making investment into the right technologies will be of critical importance for firms looking to grow in the future.
 Unreliable systems could cause costly errors but the right solutions will do more than make their shareholders rich – it will also save their customers money and time.
 This is especially true in the financial services industry.
 Too many clients pay fees that add little or no value.
 The transparency revolution woke us up to their unfairness, but we feel automation advances will be the final nail in the coffin for this business model.
 TransferWise and Airwallex are good examples of companies in the payments space looking to improve overseas payment automation, through digital only offerings, who are thus able to pass on cost savings to their customers.
 With a spread of just 0.5% taken by both firms representing very good value for consumers and businesses alike.